 Lords in Westeros once had the right to the first night, the custom of bedding newly-wed women before their husbands.
 Queen Alysanne convinced King Jaehaerys I to abolish it, but it is still practiced illegally in some parts of the north.

 Vows said at swordpoint are not held to be valid, and in theory, a person cannot be declared to be married if they refuse to say the vows.
-However, there are still issues of consent.
-Marriages may be conducted between children or even babies,. and even if the marriage occurred under force, a lord might claim the marriage to be legal if e.g., lands are at stake.
+However, there can still be issues of consent even if vows are spoken willingly.
+Marriages may be conducted between children or babies.
+Even if the marriage occurred under force, a lord might claim the marriage to be legal if lands are at stake.

-Marriages in the Seven Kingdoms can be ended in several ways.
+However, marriages in the Seven Kingdoms can be ended in several ways.
+A king is able to put his queen aside – even if she has given birth to his children – and marry another.
 In the Faith of the Seven, a marriage that has not been consummated can be set aside by the High Septon or a Council of Faith.
-Neither bride nor groom needs to be present for an annulment; However, it must be requested by at least one of the wedded pair.
+Even a marriage that has been consummated can be set aside, even a marriage of many years with children.
+Neither bride nor groom needs to be present for an annulment; however, it must be requested by at least one of the wedded pair.
 The role and procedure of a Council of Faith has not yet been stated.
-Another way of ending a marriage is by having the bride join the silent sisters.

 In the times before the Andals came to Westeros, King Garland II "The Bridegroom" Greenhand, King of the Reach, had multiple wives.
 In order to marry the daughter of Lord Lymond Hightower, he put aside his other wives aside.
 And according to the songs, Storm King Ronard Storm had twenty-three wives.